 ZooKeeper is a centralized server used for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
 All of these kinds of services are used in some form or another by distributed applications.
 For more information visit zookeeper.apache.org.

-Even if the Zookeeper plugin is not configured, Monitoring will discover ZooKeeper services running in your Cloud Platform project by:
+Even if the Zookeeper plugin is not configured, Monitoring discovers ZooKeeper services running in your Google Cloud Platform project by:

 - searching instance names for zookeeper

 - checking for ports opened to 2181 via firewall rules